aytekincn/Amazon-Grocery-Project/README.md

 Weight: Weight of the product.
 Creation Date: The date when the product was added to Amazon.

+## What I did in this project?
+-- Analysing and clearing data with Pandas
+-- Evaluation by years
+-- Creating various views and assigning them to the staging layer -- Sending the created tables to DWH and performing their data analysis using data visualization

+## Tools and Programs
+- Python
+- Pandas
+- SQL
+- MsSQL
+- Visual Studio 2022
+- Microsoft PowerBI

 ## General review of data
 ![image](https://github.com/aytekincn/Amazon-UK-Grocery-Project/assets/121166508/bdd4de9a-3e1d-46de-b23b-770e4c1f66f6)